 The Smartest Ways to Store and Preserve Food

-A great place to start is by freezing food.
+A great way to preserve food is to start is by freezing it.
 You can cook up your harvest in some of your favorite freezer-friendly foods, or clean and precook them and toss them in the freezer.
 This is also a great way to store fruits like berries and peaches that don’t last long once they are ripe.
 The only disadvantage of freezing food is that you’re limited by the amount of room you have in your freezer.
 Be sure to get in the habit of labeling frozen food well so you know what it is before you pull it out to thaw and how long it’s been sitting in the freezer.

 Freezer Meal Containers

 Freezing is another great way to preserve food from the garden, or when you were able to get a deal at the local farmers market, or the grocery store that was just too good to pass up.
 Often I end up freezing the raw produce or meat, but my favorite way to preserve things when it comes to the freezer is to cook and freeze entire meals.
 It makes dinner time go much easier and even makes for quick and easy take and heat lunches.

 The key to successful freezer cooking is having containers that will preserve your meals and make it easy to reheat them.
 That’s where these freezer meal containers come in handy.
 They are safe to use in the freezer, microwave, dishwasher, and even the oven.
 They are inexpensive and can be used a few times before disposing of them in the recycle bin.
 According to the manufacturer, you’re supposed to dispose of them after one use in the oven.
 Personally, I find I can safely use them a couple of times, but use your own judgment.